sqatim/Override_42/level01/walkthrough.md

    0x080484a2 <+62>: ret
 ```

-If the result of the comparison is not equal to 0, the program displays "nope, incorrect username...\n."
-Otherwise, the program prompts the user to enter a password, which is then stored in a buffer using the fgets function.
+If the result of the comparison is not equal to `0`, the program displays `"nope, incorrect username...\n."` Otherwise, the program prompts the user to enter a password, which is then stored in a buffer using the `fgets` function.

 ```s
    0x08048532 <+98>: mov    DWORD PTR [esp+0x5c],eax